The best dummies for soothing your baby: Tried and tested by parents and babies

 Which dummies are best for teeth?

-Orthodontic dummy teats instead of round ones are better for babies teeth.
+Orthodontic dummy teats are better for babies teeth.
 The flat shape, sometimes with a rounded top or flat on both sides, encourages a more natural sucking action that puts less stress on developing gums and teeth.

 Are there alternatives to dummies?

-Babies need soothing so a good alternative to dummy is offering a favourite blanket, muslin or a snuggle comforter.
-These can work well depending on your baby and are a good alternative when they would usually have a dummy.
+A good alternative to a dummy is offering a favourite blanket, muslin or a snuggle comforter.
+These can work well depending on your baby and are a good option where they would usually have a dummy.

 How to get baby to take dummy?